-The Royaneh Institute of Knowledge & the Conservatory of Music offer older Scouts the opportunity to work towards the rank of Eagle & the chance for those scouts who have "done everything at Camp" to expand their horizons.
-Come study government in Green Bar Grove or learn how to write a play or start a business or join the Camp Chorus.
+The Royaneh Institute of Knowledge & Conservatory of Music offer older Scouts the opportunity to work towards Eagle & the chance for those scouts who have "done everything at Camp" to expand their horizons learning about performance, entertainment, business and more.
+Study government in Green Bar Grove, learn how to write a play, start a business, design a game or join the Camp Chorus!

-Bugling Citizenship in the World Entrepreneurship Citizenship in the Nation Communication Fingerprinting

-Game Design Salesmanship
+American Business (EVEN) American Labor (ODD) Bugling Citizenship in the Nation Citizenship in the World Communication Entrepreneurship Fingerprinting Game Design Music Salesmanship Theater

-Music Theater

 Camp Chorus- If you can speak, you can sing!
-Led by our Maestra, rehearse with other Scouts, adults, & staff to learn proper singing technique.
+Rehearse with other Scouts, adults, & staff to learn proper singing technique.
 Material includes our treasured Royaneh songs.